milomilo33/vide-oh/README.md

 The system relies on a microservice architecture.
 The components of the system are as follows:

 - User microservice (authentication, authorization, user addition and modification, user blocking, etc.).
-Technologies: Go and PostgreSQL.
+Technologies: _Go_ and _PostgreSQL_.
 - Video microservice (CRUD operations on videos, video streaming, video search, etc.).
-Technologies: Go and PostgreSQL (for video metadata).
+Technologies: _Go_ and _PostgreSQL_ (for video metadata).
 - Comments and ratings microservice.
-Technologies: Rust and PostgreSQL.
+Technologies: _Rust_ and _PostgreSQL_.
 - Central client-side frontend application that supports the functionalities of all microservices.
-Technologies: Vue.js.
+Technologies: _Vue.js_.
 - Another microservice that introduces a new type of user (technical support) with whom users can chat if they need assistance (implemented using WebSockets).
+- _nginx_-based API Gateway.